-During the formation of the ‘Bold Procurement Predictions for 2030′ Insights series, ProcureAbility was keenly focused on procurement teams’ maturity levels for accepting new practices and emerging trends.
-It quickly became clear that procurement organizations are all over the map in terms of the new processes and technologies adopted.
-Some are still mired in their core practices, while a small group of innovators are ideating new ways to leverage supply chain technology.
-The focus of ProcureAbility’s effort was at the very top of the pyramid below: ideation.
+During the development of the ‘Bold Procurement Predictions for 2030′ Insights series, ProcureAbility focused on how mature procurement teams are in adopting new practices and emerging trends.
+We quickly saw that organizations vary widely in the processes and technologies they use.
+Some remain entrenched in core practices, while a small group of innovators actively explores new ways to leverage supply chain technology.
+ProcureAbility concentrated its efforts at the very top of the pyramid below: ideation.

-In this Insights series, ProcureAbility explores five emerging trends that procurement organizations should anticipate will transition from the top of the pyramid to the bottom by 2030, including advanced crowdsourcing, procurement technology acceleration, cognitive computing, hyper cybersecurity, and virtual organizational design.
+In this Insights series, ProcureAbility highlights five emerging trends that procurement organizations should expect to move from the top of the pyramid to the bottom by 2030.
+These trends include advanced crowdsourcing, procurement technology acceleration, cognitive computing, hyper cybersecurity, and virtual organizational design.

 This is the next release in ProcureAbility’s ‘Bold Procurement Predictions for 2030′ Insights series.
-The study is the product of extensive research and input from a think tank of experts in the supply chain field.
-In this third chapter, ProcureAbility looks at the future of cognitive computing.
+The study reflects extensive research and contributions from a think tank of supply chain experts.
+In this third chapter, ProcureAbility examines the future of cognitive computing.

-Cognitive computing is a catchall term for a group of systems comprising of artificial intelligence (AI), expert systems, machine learning, robotic processing automation (RPA), and neural networks.
-The goal is to develop programs that mimic the way a human brain absorbs and processes information.
-In practice, a cognitive computing system is:
+Cognitive computing refers to a group of systems that include artificial intelligence (AI), expert systems, machine learning, robotic process automation (RPA), and neural networks.
+These systems aim to replicate the way the human brain absorbs and processes information.
+In practice, cognitive computing systems are designed to be:

 Our Prediction